Insurance Geek

 Unlike permanent life insurance, term builds no cash value.
 For a broader look at how coverage types compare, see our life insurance overview.

-Who term life is for — and who it's not
+Who it's for — and who it's not

 What term life costs